 When Not to Use a DBMS?

 Despite the earlier mentioned disadvantages, a DBMS system is still useful.
 However, the initial investment required to build a DBMS infrastructure is quite high.
-Therefore, it is not ideal to use a DBMS for small projects where the organization cannot afford the hardware and training costs.
+Therefore, it is not ideal to use DBMS for small projects where an organization cannot afford the hardware and training costs.
 But, this is only when we are setting up our own database servers.
 Cloud databases are cheap and come in handy, and anybody can use them.

 Moreover, if there is no need to give access to multiple users, then using a database is a waste of time to set up.
 Also, though a database is really good for storing data, it is not ideal to use it for data manipulation.
 We can instead use a data warehouse, or if it is for a small-scale project, then we can go with flat files.

-This blog has so far answered the question ‘What is DBMS?’ and has explained all that is to know about it.
+This blog has so far answered the question “What is DBMS?” and has explained all that is to know about it.

-Have you got any doubts?
+Do you have any doubts?

 Drop a question in the comments section or in our SQL forum, and we will clear your doubts.
-Also, make sure to check our blogs and the YouTube channel for free content on different technologies.
+Also, make sure to check our blogs and YouTube channel for free content on different technologies.